Avril-Cui/seal-backend/design/concepts/ItemCollection/updated_spec.md

   - `fact`: Numerical statistic with source citation
   - `advice`: Actionable recommendation specific to the item's price point
 - The `cached` boolean in the response indicates whether the insight was returned from cache (true) or freshly generated (false).
+- `fetchAmazonDetails` is a helper action that fetches product info from Amazon WITHOUT saving to the database.
+The frontend uses this to auto-fill the add item form, then calls `addItem` with the fetched data plus the original URL as `amazonUrl`.